-The Scottish Courts website has been developed to support the following browsers.
+The Scottish Courts and Tribunals website has been developed to support the following browsers.

 Other supported browsers